wp-plugins/profit-button/readme.txt

 == Description ==

-Profit button is a new way to add survey, ads or some other additional content without adding any changes to your design.
+Floating Button is a new way to add survey, ads or some other additional content without adding any changes to your design.

 Functionality is implemented like floating button above your site, and after clicking on button would be opened additional modal window with nessesary content.